getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 focuses on doing one thing well.

 - Single processes bind the life cycle of a container with the life cycle of the process itself.
-This connection means that if a process like Nginx fails, this fatal error directly impacts the state of the container itself, making debugging fairly straightforward.
+This connection means that if a process like NGINX fails, this fatal error directly impacts the state of the container itself, making debugging fairly straightforward.

-- Decoupling applications into smaller components aligns with the micro-services model which provides far greater scalability than one monolithic application.
+- Decoupling applications into smaller components aligns with the microservices model which provides far greater scalability than one monolithic application.

 - Splitting applications into multiple containers allows you to better allocate